Castiron is built to help food entrepreneurs grow their businesses online.Start your free trial

 A list of approved cottage foods typically includes the following items:

 There's lots of room to create a unique cottage food brand even within the limitations of cottage food law.
-Start with a free website from Castiron to market your homemade food products.
+Start with a website from Castiron to market your homemade food products.

 Selling home cooked food to the public is usually allowed at farmer's markets, fundraising events, and roadside stands.
 The state typically issues permits under these primary food categories: